sabof/project-explorer/README.md

 ##Main customizable variables:

+* pe/directory-files-function

+   Indexing backend.
+One of `pe/get-directory-tree-async` (native, asynchronous, slow), `pe/get-directory-tree-simple`(native, synchronous) or `pe/get-directory-tree-find` (extrnal, asynchronus, best, but requires "find" with GNU extensions)

+* pe/side

-    pe/side        Set to 'left or 'right, depending on which side you want the sidebar to appear pe/width       The width of the sidebar when it first appears pe/omit-regex  Files and directories matching this regex won't be traversed
+   Set to 'left or 'right, depending on which side you want the sidebar to appear

+* pe/width

+   The width of the sidebar when it first appears

+* pe/omit-regex

+   Files and directories matching this regex won't be traversed

+* pe/cache-enabled

+   Whether to use caching

+* pe/project-root-function

+   Function that will locate the project root from the current `default-directory`